-We are hearing more about people's experiences of social care including self-funding, local authority funded and Continuing Health Care funded arrangements.
+We are hearing more about people's experiences of social care including selffunding, local authority funded and Continuing Health Care funded arrangements.
 Key issues appear to be:

-- The challenges in getting providers of care packages, including people being placed in residential care when a suitable home care was not available.

-- Support and information for carers.

-- Resolving quality issues.
+- Challenges sourcing providers of care packages, including people being placed in residential care when a suitable home care was not available. - Support and information for carers. - Resolving quality issues. - Support for people paying for their own care.